marcuscaisey/lox/README.md

 #### Variable Declaration

 A variable declaration declares a name which can be assigned a value.
-You can optionally assign an initial value to the variable, otherwise it defaults to `nil`.
+You can optionally assign an initial value to the variable.

 ```lox
 var a;